 A speeding ticket is counted as a minor moving violation, as long as you were only “minor-ly” speeding.
-If a driver is clocked at 25 miles per hour over the posted limit or traveling in excess of 95 mph, they will be disqualified from taking defensive driving for ticket dismissal purposes.
-The court may still require such drivers to take the class though in hopes that it will teach them to slow the heck down!
+For example, suppose a driver is clocked at 25 miles per hour over the posted limit or traveling in excess of 95 mph.
+In that case, they will be disqualified from taking defensive driving for ticket dismissal purposes.
+The court may still require such drivers to take the class, though, in hopes that it will teach them to slow the heck down!

 How Long is a Texas Defensive Driving Course?

-The TDLR (Texas Department of Licensing and Regulation) requires all defensive driving classes to be six hours in length.
-Before the very thought of facing six hours of something you don’t want to do makes you throw up your hands and “just say NO,” let me tell you that it won’t be as bad as it sounds.
+The TDLR (Texas Department of Licensing and Regulation) requires all defensive driving classes to be six hours long.
+So before the very thought of facing six hours of something you don’t want to do makes you throw up your hands and “just say NO,” let me tell you that it won’t be as bad as it sounds.

 For starters, one of those required six hours comes in the form of required break time.
 Understanding that the brain can only absorb as much as the backside can endure, the TDLR builds in breaks to give you the chance to hopefully retain some of the stuff you learn along the way.

 As for the remaining five hours of the course, it really can go by rather quickly, especially if you pick a good one.
 The most important thing is to choose a format that works best for you.
-If you have a flexible schedule and like to meet new people, consider taking defensive driving in a classroom.
-If your free time is a bit more limited, the flexibility of an online course may be your best option.
+For example, if you have a flexible schedule and like to meet new people, consider taking defensive driving in a classroom.
+On the other hand, if your free time is a bit more limited, the flexibility of an online course may be your best option.

 A word to those who do love to read, if I may.
-Most book lovers have sharpened the ability to read quickly with no loss of comprehension.
-I’m afraid that carefully crafted skill is of no use to you here.
-The state requires that every page of the course to feature a timer to ensure you stay in the course for the required amount of time.
+Most book lovers have sharpened their ability to read quickly with no loss of comprehension.
+However, I’m afraid that carefully crafted skill is of no use to you here.
+The state requires that every page of the course features a timer to ensure you stay in the course for the required amount of time.

 How Long Will the Court Give Me to Complete the Course?

-In nearly every jurisdiction, drivers are given 90 days in which to complete a defensive driving course and return their documentation to the court.
-Besides a certificate of completion from the course provider and any court generated paperwork, you will likely also have to submit a copy of your driving record.
+In nearly every jurisdiction, drivers are given 90 days to complete a defensive driving course and return their documentation to the court.
+Besides a certificate of completion from the course provider and any court-generated paperwork, you will likely also have to submit a copy of your driving record.

-Before you ask, the court requires a copy of your driving record to make sure you were truthful when you signed the statement avowing that you hadn’t taken defensive driving in the last twelve months.
+Before you ask, the court requires a copy of your driving record to make sure that you were truthful when you signed the statement avowing that you hadn’t taken defensive driving in the last twelve months.
 Taking defensive driving does prevent the addition of a moving violation to your record.
-However, the type 3A driving record the court will request will reflect that the reason that there are no tickets on your record is that you have taken defensive driving.
+However, the type 3A driving record the court will request will reflect that there are no tickets on your record because you have taken defensive driving.

-So what happens if a driver fails to defensive driving done in 90 days?
-Depending on the municipality, you may be assessed further penalties, be given the opportunity to pay the ticket at face value, and, almost certainly, have that ticket placed squarely onto your driving record.
+So what happens if a driver fails to complete defensive driving in 90 days?
+Depending on the municipality, you may be assessed further penalties, be required to pay the ticket at face value, and, almost certainly, have that ticket placed squarely onto your driving record.

 How Many Times Can I Take Defensive Driving?